oxy86/cf-react/README.md

 # Steps to reproduce this project

+## Prerequisites

+This assumes you have already signed up for a Cloudflare Workers account.
+You need to do this to be able to publish your Workers on your own domain or a free workers.dev subdomain.
+Visit https://dash.cloudflare.com/sign-up/workers and the process will guide you through choosing a workers.dev subdomain and verifying your email address.

+Also you need to have installed Node.js and `npm` in your local computer.
+It is recommended to install it with a Node version manager like `nvm`, which puts the global `node_modules` in your home directory to eliminate permissions issues with `npm install -g`.

 ## Install wrangler and login

-This assumes you have already installed Node.js and `npm`.
-It is recommended to install it with a Node version manager like `nvm`, which puts the global `node_modules` in your home directory to eliminate permissions issues with `npm install -g`.

 Next install the [wrangler](https://github.com/cloudflare/wrangler) CLI tool to be able to use Workers: